psalaets/QuickRequire/README.md

 If a variable name isn't found, it generates `require("")`

+## Internal modules

+QuickRequire doesn't have support for requiring a file relative to the current file.
+Pairing QuickRequire with [AutoFileName](https://packagecontrol.io/packages/AutoFileName) will get you something decent.

 ## Settings

 Go to `Preferences | Package Settings | QuickRequire` to modify these.